-Senior Creative Strategist, Alix Hope discusses why brands may start to choose the suburbia over the high street.
+Senior Creative Strategist, Alix Hope, discusses why brands may start to choose the suburbs over the high street.

 However, in the UK, this year we’ve seen rising temperatures, increased pollution levels and soaring house and rental prices, making city living less appealing.
 This got us thinking.
 How soon will today’s younger generations (late Gen Z & Millennials) become tired of city living, and start to move back out to the suburbs?
 It’s already happening in the US.
 According to Stylus, the population in America’s suburban areas has increased by 16% since 2000, yet it has only increased by 12% in urban areas.

 What will drive the suburban life trend?

 We used to have to live in inner cities to get our hands on the latest trends and products, but innovations in technology mean that this no longer need be the case:

 - The birth of super-fast delivery means you can get products from your favourite brands delivered cheaply to your door, the day after you’ve spotted them on Instagram.
 Amazon Prime set the bar high with a 2-hour delivery service to city postcodes (unfortunately not to any suburbs yet, but next day deliveries are now the norm).
 Today, more brands are in competition for speedy deliveries.
 Ocado, for instance, is working with robots that can pick 50 items from an order within 5 minutes, ready for delivery.
 With fast deliveries like this, it will make living somewhere that’s far from a large supermarket easy!

 - The world of automotive is rapidly progressing, with car sharing services set to become the norm.
 So living in the suburbs doesn’t have to mean splashing out on a car – you can simply share one amongst your neighbours.